 Venezuela approves amnesty that could release hundreds detained for political reasons

-The approval marks a stark turn for the South American nation, whose authorities have for decades denied holding any political prisoners.
+The approval marks a reversal for authorities in the South American nation, who for decades have denied holding any political prisoners.
 It is the latest policy reversal following last month's stunning U.S. military raid in the country's capital, Caracas, to capture then-President Nicolás Maduro.

+The measure is expected to benefit opposition members, activists, human rights defenders, journalists and many others who were targeted by the ruling party over the past 27 years.
+But families hoping for the release of their loved ones — some of whom have been gathered outside detention facilities for weeks — say that acting President Delcy Rodríguez has failed to deliver on earlier promises to release prisoners.

+In the days after Maduro's Jan.
+3 capture, Rodríguez's government announced it would release a significant number of prisoners.
+However, relatives and human rights watchdogs have criticized the slow pace of releases and the restrictive conditions under which many have been placed after leaving prison.

+The new law was not a prerequisite for the government to free prisoners, but families held out hope that it could speed up releases.
+Some gathered outside detention facilities in Caracas grew impatient as hopes of immediate releases were disappointed Thursday night, retreating to their tents as Christian music played from a loudspeaker.

+Venezuela-based prisoners' rights group Foro Penal has tallied 448 releases since Jan.
+8. The group estimates that more than 600 people are still in custody for political reasons.

-Acting President Delcy Rodríguez, who proposed the bill late last month, signed the measure into law hours after it was approved by the country's legislature.
+Rodríguez, who proposed the bill late last month, signed the measure into law shortly after it was approved by the country's legislature.

 She said during the signing that it showed that the country's political leaders were "letting go of a little intolerance and opening new avenues for politics in Venezuela."